Mariners vs. Astros Player Props Betting Odds

 Kelenic Stats

-- Kelenic has hit safely in three games in a row.
-In his last five games he is hitting .211 with two doubles, two walks and an RBI.
+- Kelenic will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .211 with two doubles, two walks and an RBI.

 Kelenic Recent Games